oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 URL in his browser, which launches a page under the attacker's control, say `https://www.evil.example`.
 (See Attacker A1.)

-This URL initiates an authorization request with the client id of a legitimate client to the authorization endpoint.
+This URL initiates an authorization request with the client ID of a legitimate client to the authorization endpoint.
 This is the example authorization request (line breaks are for display purposes only):